MichalKarbownik/falcon-docs/docs/falcon-client/configurations.md

 }
 ```

-It is also worth to mention that the file `.eslintignore` needs to be added in order to omit linting `node_modules` or build assets.
+It is also worth mentioning that the file `.eslintignore` needs to be added in order to omit linting of `node_modules` and built assets.
 Bellow, you can find our recommendations:

 ```
 node_modules/*